simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-for-beginners-a-non-technical-guide/index.en.md

 ### **Navigating the Digital Landscape: A Beginner's Guide to Cybersecurity**

-In today's digital age, it's crucial to have a solid understanding of **cybersecurity** to protect your sensitive information from **cyber threats**.
+In today's digital age, you need to have a solid understanding of **cybersecurity** to protect your sensitive information from **cyber threats**.
 By following **best practices**, you can navigate the digital landscape with confidence and ensure your online safety.
 Here are some key steps to get you started:

 1. **Stay informed:** Keeping up-to-date with the latest cybersecurity threats and trends is essential.
 Regularly visit reputable online resources and news outlets that provide valuable insights into the evolving cyber landscape.
 Websites like [Cybersecurity and Infrastructure Security Agency (CISA)](https://www.cisa.gov/) and [KrebsOnSecurity](https://krebsonsecurity.com/) offer valuable information and news updates related to cybersecurity.